calipho-sib/nextprot-user-stories/doc/user-stories.md

 I navigate to url of nextprot "search"
 ```

-Here variable "search" is like an alias for url "http://dev-search.nextprot.org/".
+Here variable "search" is an alias for url "http://dev-search.nextprot.org/".

 ## Development cycle and coordination between feature writers and java coders (TODO, TOTHINK)

-There are a list of steps that are already mapped to java code in this repository.
+There are a list of step definition that are already mapped to java code in this repository.
 They are accessible through auto-completion when writing `scenario`

 When new steps are created, new handlers must be provided by a developer to execute the step with `cucumber`.

+# General step definitions

+Here are a list of defined step definition that should be reuse anywhere it is indicated

+## Navigation

+- I navigate to url "<url>": goto url defined in quoted value
+- I navigate to url of nextprot "<alias to an url>" : goto url defined in quoted alias defined in `features.properties`

+## Interacting with page

+- I click on link "Login": clicking on login button from any nextprot page

+## Assertion

+- the page source should contain texts: the whole page source will be search against a given list of strings
+- the page source should contain text "<expected text>": the whole page source will be search against a given one single expected text
+- the page title should be "<expected title>": the page title have to match the expected title
+- I "<should or should not>" be logged to nextprot

 # Tutorial: create a first scenario

-There is a new hidden service `https://dev-api.nextprot.org/entry-gene-names.json` that returns the map of all neXtProt entry accessions and their associated gene names.
+There is a new hidden service `https://dev-api.nextprot.org/entry-gene-names.json` returning the map of all neXtProt entry accessions and their associated gene names.

 Create a new file "/api/playground-api.feature" and write one scenario that tests that the service returns the following entries:
 ```